 Currently, Alaska Housing Finance Corporation owns and operates more than 1,600 Public Housing rental units for the benefit of low-income Alaskans.

 Alaska Public Housing rental units come in various types and sizes, and normally offer on-site management, maintenance staff, and may even include other supportive services.
 In some areas skills, training programs for low-income Alaskans may also be offered.

 AHFC encourages Alaskan families whose income is less than 80% of the Area Median Income (AMI) and interested in public housing rental units to apply at the local AHFC public housing location.

-Normally there is a waiting list and once a unit become available the applicant is invited to a meeting with AHFC officials where detailed information on the Public Housing Program is provided and the available public housing unit is offered.
+Normally there is a waiting list and once a unit becomes available the applicant is invited to a meeting with AHFC officials where detailed information on the Public Housing Program is provided and the available public housing unit is offered.

 As per the HUD requirements, the approved Alaska low-income family pays a portion of their monthly income in rent, and the rest is subsidized by the HUD Public Housing grants.

-Inquire about current availability of Public Housing rental units by contacting Alaska Housing Finance Corporation at 907-338-6100 or 800-478-2432 if outside Anchorage but within Alaska State.
+Inquire about the current availability of Public Housing rental units by contacting Alaska Housing Finance Corporation at 907-338-6100 or 800-478-2432 if outside Anchorage but within Alaska State.

 Housing Counseling Services

 Contact one of the HUD Approved Housing Counseling Agencies in Alaska State for the following education workshops or counseling services